Skip to Content

 Rather than punishing my child, I connected with her and taught her how to self-regulate so that she could control her tantrums.

 I made life so much harder for me and my child when I used traditional methods of discipline initially.
-But when I switched to using science-based principles to help her, parenting became so much easier.
+But parenting became so much easier when I switched to using science-based principles to help her.

-I didn’t feel resentful or attacked when she lost control because I no longer considered her behavior malicious.
+I didn’t feel depressed, resentful, or attacked when she lost control because I no longer considered her behavior malicious.

-Since I had empathy for her, helping her through her tantrums didn’t feel torturous or embarrassing anymore.
+Since I empathized with her, helping her through her tantrums no longer felt torturous or embarrassing.
 The child simply had not acquired certain skills, and my job was to help her learn, so there was nothing to feel embarrassed about.

-Once I dropped the punitive mindset and negative view of my daughter, my attitude toward parenting improved dramatically.
+My attitude toward parenting improved dramatically once I dropped the punitive mindset and negative view of my daughter.

 Following traditions blindly can lead to a lot of assumptions.

-When a child shows rude behavior, traditional wisdom tells us that we should have firm boundaries, clear consequences, and stern warnings.
-Our assumption is that they are disrespectful and attacking us.
+When a child shows rude behavior, traditional wisdom tells us we should have firm boundaries, clear consequences, and stern warnings.
+We assume that they are disrespectful and attacking us.

-As opposed to yelling back at them, we could acknowledge their emotions, express empathy, teach them how to control their negative feelings, and discuss how to disagree respectfully after they have calmed down.
+Instead of yelling back at them, we could acknowledge their emotions, express empathy, teach them how to control their negative feelings and discuss how to disagree respectfully after they have calmed down.

-The benefits of parenting without getting angry are that it is easier on our emotions.
+The benefit of parenting without getting angry is that it is easier on our emotions.
 It also allows us to develop a strong connection with our children and be their allies instead of enemies.

 Learn about child development

-In the beginning, my lack of understanding of child development led me to focus on the wrong thing.
-I thought learning letters, shapes, colors, and numbers would be important for her development, but it wasn’t.
+My lack of understanding of child development initially led me to focus on the wrong thing.
+Learning letters, shapes, colors, and numbers would be important for her development, but it wasn’t.

-Secure attachment is the most important characteristic that I should help her develop2,3.
+Secure attachment is the most important characteristic I should help her develop.2,3

 Attachment security is one of the strongest predictors of a child’s future success and happiness, not spelling or addition.

-I should have focused on being warm and responsive as well as taking her lead in our interactions instead of forcing her to play with the educational toys the way I wanted.
+I should have focused on being warm and responsive and taking her lead in our interactions instead of forcing her to play with the educational toys the way I wanted.

-The challenges of parenting became simpler once I switched my emphasis from my need for her to learn to her need to connect and form a secure attachment.
+The parenting challenges became simpler once I switched my emphasis from my need for her to learn to her need to connect and form a secure attachment.

 Set the right priority

-Many of us want our children to grow up healthy, happy, kind, and successful, but how many of us work on this every day?
+Many of us want our children to grow up healthy, happy, kind, and successful, but how many work on this daily?

 Whenever I struggle to find a solution, I ask myself, “Which is more important in 20 years: my relationship with my child or homework?”.